tiny-dancer/notes/runiac_todo.md.md

 -   if error response includes “to be managed via Terraform this resource needs to be imported into the State”
 -   better document the containers (e.g. terraform being used, etc)
 -   document how to resolve “how can i tear down an earlier step when a later step fails?”
   -   —> run the explicit step

 -   better document learned lessons from steps
   -   terraform runner: prefer a single step where possible
   -   reasons to expand:
   -   When it doesn’t make sense

--   eliminate runiac_environment being required

--   cli and terraform runner

 -  configurable delay between the retries
 -   ability to run it outside of runiac
   -   backend.tf interpolation
  -   step to step variable naming convention

 -   runiac short cut to break lease on azure storage account
 -   ability to remove state locking locally